woman handing tea to another woman

 Overview

 Certain J-1 Exchange Visitors are subject to the two-year home residency requirement, Section 212(e) of the U.S. Immigration and Nationality Act.
-Those who are subject to this requirement are not eligible to:
+Those who are subject to this requirement are not eligible to do the following until they have been physically present in their country of last legal permanent residence for at least two years, or received a waiver of the requirement.

-• Change to another nonimmigrant visa status (except A, diplomat, or G, representative to an international organization;
+• Change to another nonimmigrant visa status (except A, diplomat, or G, representative to an international organization);

-• To adjust status to permanent resident;
+• To adjust status to permanent resident; and

-Who is subject to the resident requirement?
+Who is subject to the residency requirement?

 • Government Funding